-Twenty five years later, as an adult, I can't imagine going to Mexico and not taking the time to venture out and explore.
+Twenty-five years later, as an adult, I can't imagine going to Mexico and not taking the time to venture out and explore.

 After picking up groceries, we drove a bit further north on the highway, turned off onto a dirt road for a few blocks, and arrived at their house in Bucerias, a town thirty minutes north of Puerto Vallarta with far fewer beach resorts.

-I knew from Drew's Instagram photos that they commonly saw donkeys and horses in the streets around their house, but it was another thing to see it with my own eyes.
+From Drew's Instagram photos, I knew that they commonly saw donkeys and horses in the streets around their house, but it was another thing to see it with my own eyes.

 Built by an expat, it was colorfully painted, with large, flower-filled trees winding their way up the surrounding walls.

-We played with his Matchbox cars, which reminded me of that phase in my own childhood, and threw things in his little kiddie pool (his idea, not mine).
+We played with his Matchbox cars, which reminded me of that phase in my childhood, and threw things in his little kiddie pool (his idea, not mine).

 The first evening was spent eating guacamole, drinking Pacifico beers, and catching up on their outdoor patio.

-The next day, Christine and Drew had a blogging workshop to teach, and thus I had the day to myself.
+The next day, Christine and Drew had a blogging workshop to teach, and thus, I had the day to myself.

-I walked over to the beach in Bucerias for my first look at the Pacific Ocean since leaving Lima last August, and then asked a taxi to take me to the Malecon (boardwalk).
+I walked over to the beach in Bucerias for my first look at the Pacific Ocean since leaving Lima last August and then asked a taxi to take me to the Malecon (boardwalk).

 Twenty minutes later, he dropped me off at the entrance to the Marina, which has a little boardwalk, but it wasn't the one I had in mind.

 April is the start of the low season.
-Temperatures in Puerto Vallarta start to rise, and as Christine told me, many of the expats leave Mexico to spend the Summer in another home, especially the Canadians.
+Temperatures in Puerto Vallarta start to rise, and as Christine told me, many of the expats leave Mexico to spend the summer in another home, especially the Canadians.

-I was quickly convinced to grab lunch at Sticky Fingers by a Mexican host who spoke perfect English, and was disarmingly effective at his job of getting people in the door.
+I was quickly convinced to grab lunch at Sticky Fingers by a Mexican host who spoke perfect English and was disarmingly effective at his job of getting people in the door.

-The Malecon runs along the beach, and there's a large steel pier which offers excellent views of the coastline.
+The Malecon runs along the beach, and there's a giant steel pier that offers excellent views of the coastline.